 In addition, soybeans also contain a variety of other important nutrients such as riboflavin, vitamin K, folate, potassium, and magnesium.

 In addition to omega-3, soybeans are also rich in omega-6, researchers say that we should limit consuming omega 6 because if it is excessive it can cause inflammation.

 Omega-3 content in 1/2 cup of Soybeans is 670 mg (47 grams) for dry roasted soybeans, and contains about 1,443 mg per 3.5 ounces (100 grams) dry soybeans.

 See also: Honey vs Sugar: Differences, Benefits and Disadvantages

 Take a look, that our discussion about foods rich in omega-3 fatty acids.
 From points 1 to 8, these are dietary or sources of omega-3 EPA and DHA from animals, seafood and algae.

-In addition to the foods that we have mentioned above, there are also other foods that are rich in omega 3 fatty acids but not many of them are in the foods above.
+In addition to the foods that we have mentioned above, there are also other foods that are in include in omgea-3 rich foods but not many of them are in the foods above.

-Among other foods rich in omega-3 fatty acids are forage eggs, which are rich in omega 3, meat, dairy products fed from grass, spinach, flaxseed, purslane and Brussels sprouts.
+Among other omega-3 fatty acids rich foods are forage eggs, which are rich in omega 3, meat, dairy products fed from grass, spinach, flaxseed, purslane and Brussels sprouts.

-That’s a list of foods rich in omega-3, and this is very important for us to consume.
+That’s a list of omega-3 rich foods, and this is very important for us to consume.
 Among the health benefits of omega-3 is to prevent heart disease and prevent inflammation.
 Apart from food sources, omega-3 is also available in supplement form, if you do not consume the foods above and are indicated as a person who lacks omega-3 after a doctor’s examination, you can be advised to take omega-3 supplements.